 KEAP Supervisory Training is a narrated presentation that leads supervisors through the process of identifying and referring a troubled employee.
 This format works well in manager staff meetings or for individual use.

-Domestic Violence in the Workplace offers suggestions for ways to effectively respond to staff or co-workers who may be victimized in their intimate relationships.
+Intimate Partner Violence in the Workplace offers suggestions for ways to effectively respond to staff or co-workers who may be victimized in their intimate relationships.

 Drug-Free Workplace Supervisor Training teaches supervisors to recognize symptoms of substance abuse and make referrals based on performance problems.